MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 `ContentType: "Enrollment" AND (EnrollmentType: "Vision" OR EnrollmentType: "Dental" OR EnrollmentType: "Medical")`

-In this example, `ContentType` is a built in Managed Property that allows you to reference the Content Type you aleady associated with your library.
+In this example, `ContentType` is a built in Managed Property that allows you to reference the Content Type you already associated with your library.

 #### Setting up with CAML